minseoksuh/eslint-plugin-consistent-default-export-name/README.md

 # eslint-plugin-consistent-default-export-name

-Adds rules to help use consistent "default export" names throughtout the project.
+Adds rules to help use consistent "default export" names throughout the project.

 This plugin is basically a repackaging of two rules, each from two separate plugins: